 “I’ve brought you your fee, actually,” I said, throwing an envelope on the nearest table.

 “I told you I don’t want money.
-The only thing I want from you is copyright and you haven’t got me that yet.”
+The only thing I want from you is the right to publish and you haven’t got me that yet.”

 “I’ll get it for you.
 I will.
 But first we need a killer.”